-We offer degrees in English and Journalism & Creative Writing.
-Both principal subjects give you skills in reading, writing and analysis, which can help you build your career
+We offer degrees in English and English & Creative Writing.
+Both degrees give you skills in reading, writing and analysis, which can help you build your career

-As an English student at Strathclyde, you'll enjoy the best of old and new: a grounding in the classics as well as an insight into new fields of literature.
+As a student at Strathclyde, you'll enjoy the best of old and new: a grounding in the classics as well as an insight into new fields of literature.
 Students can graduate with a BA in English, or English and another subject; or with a BA in English and Creative Wiriting, or English and Creative Writing with another subject.

 Study with us - postgraduate